Personal injury protection (PIP) insurance helps pay for your medical bills and lost wages when you or your passengers are injured in a car accident.

 What is PIP fraud or no-fault fraud?

-One type of PIP fraud involves staging a fake car accident so that bogus injury claims are paid out through a person’s PIP coverage.
-In this example, clinics are set up to sign off on the fake injuries, making it appear that the person was treated, so that both parties will receive money from the driver’s PIP policy.
+One type of PIP fraud involves staging a fake car accident to pay out bogus injury claims through a person’s PIP coverage.
+In this example, clinics are set up to sign off on the fake injuries, making it appear that the person was treated so that both parties will receive money from the driver’s PIP policy.

 — Michelle Megna contributed to this story.